 Richland County Children Services offers Kinship services by assisting families in obtaining benefits and services.

 A key addition is implementation of legal support for Kinship providers seeking permanency for children.
 Ongoing agency caseworkers assist families with developing a case plan for needed services for families and children.

 Services are offered to help solve issues that can lead to child abuse and/or neglect.
 Services may include counseling, day care, evaluation, treatment and referrals to other social service agencies.

 Richland County Children Services has always been committed to children remaining with family members whenever possible when they cannot stay with their parents.

 - Kinship care is the most desirable placement option for children who cannot live with their parents.
 Richland County Children Services strives to ensure that children are placed with kin whenever possible.
 Kinship placements are important to the agency and to children because they allow the children stability and can create a unique sense of belonging by preserving families when parents are not able to do so.

-- Kin can be a blood relative or a non-relative who has a relationship with the family or the child.inship arrangements are established in a number of different ways.
+- Kin can be a blood relative or a non-relative who has a relationship with the family or the child.
+Kinship arrangements are established in a number of different ways.
 Sometimes kinship arrangements may happen informally.
 For example, you may be raising your grandchild, niece, nephew, or cousin.
-There may have been no paperwork involved, and the child's parent's may be ok with the arrangement.
+There may have been no paperwork involved, and the child's parent's may be okay with the arrangement.
 This is one example of informal kinship care.

-- Kinship care can also happen as a formal arrangement, meaning that there may have been a legal custody arrangement, guardianship, or kinship adoption.
+- Kinship care can also happen as a formal arrangement with a legal custody arrangement, guardianship, or kinship adoption.